Academic Honesty Policy

 Faculty rights and responsibilities

 Faculty members reserve the right to ensure that students engage in, and preserve, intellectual honesty.
-Faculty members who suspect plagiarism, cheating or other academic misconduct will file a written complaint with the vice president of academic affairs.
+Faculty members who suspect plagiarism, cheating or other academic misconduct will file a written complaint with the Vice President of Academic and Student Affairs.

 Consequences, student discipline